 Make sure you're getting the best deal by calling at least 2-3 junk removal companies for estimates.

 It’s tough to beat the convenience of going with a junk hauling company for the job – you pay a relatively small fee, they come out to your property, haul out the mattress, and dispose of it for you.
 Oftentimes, this can be done the same day you call.

-TIP: Similarly to Craigslist, putting the mattress in a garage sale or on the curb with a “Free” sign may be effective options if allowed in your area.
-Check with your local town or city hall to avoid potential fines.
+Similarly, putting the mattress in a garage sale or on the curb with a “Free” sign may be an effective option if allowed in your area (check with your local town or city hall to avoid potential fines).

 Do NOT do the following:

 - Drop the mattress off in a forest, empty lot, field, stream, etc.

 - Leave the mattress next to or inside a commercial dumpster or neighbor's dumpster.

 - Burn the mattress.